mattnixon1/moj-frontend-prototype/docs/get-involved/add-new-component.md

 ---
 layout: layouts/community.njk
 subsection: Get involved
-title: Contribution criteria
-redirect_from: /community/criteria
----
+title: Add new component
 eleventyNavigation:
-  key: Contribution criteria
+  key: Add new component
   parent: Get involved
-  order: 40
+  order: 14
   excerpt: "For a contribution to be considered for the Design System, the style, component or pattern needs to be useful and unique."
+---

-The MoJ Design System supports the design, build, and delivery of accessible and consistent services.
+The MojDesign System supports the design, build, and deliver of accessible and consistent services.
 To guarantee the quality of the design system, all styles, components and patterns need to meet certain criteria.

 ## Criteria